algoseer/sudoku-recursive/README.md

 ## Description

 Implementation of a recursive approach to solving sudoku by backtracking through all possible solutions.

-The first solution is listed.
+The first solution is returned.

 3 sample grids are provided.

 Run as follows: